 Once again White is unable to make any progress because of the stalemate threat.
 Interestingly, if we added more pawns to this chain (White pawn on e4, the Black pawn on e5; the White pawn on d3, the Black pawn on d4) it wouldn’t change the evaluation: the position we see is a fortress!

 Now, as you have understood and remembered my previous examples, you definitely know more about fortresses than the majority of your opponents.

 It will pay off shortly.
-You will save more games, drawing instead of losing interior positions.
-This will help you to add up those elo points or perhaps even collect few more trophies!
+You will save more games, and draw instead of losing interior positions.
+This will help you to add up those Elo points or perhaps even collect a few more trophies!

-To give you a complete picture, let’s take a look at a few more positions of a bit different sort of fortresses.
+To give you a complete picture, let’s take a look at a few more positions of a bit different sorts of fortresses.

 Black to move